spalaciob/mom-ml-reading-group/README.md

 + Be fearless.
 Ask dumb questions.
 + Choose your own papers to present.
 + It is better to show a paper PDF up on a projector than cancel a meeting.
 + After a major conference, have all of the people who attended the conference present their "top K paper."
++ If you need inspiration regarding a paper to present, have a look at the [top papers on ArXiv Sanity Preserver](http://www.arxiv-sanity.com/top).
 + Meetings on Raskin, Tuesdays@11:00 (Booked until July 2017)
   + ~~31.01~~, 14.03, ~~11.04~~, 09.05 will take place in Wittgenstein instead (3.02)
   + ~~11.04~~ will take place in Bayes (2.04)